Scheduled MonumentsEnglandLawn Farm moated site and two ponds

 What is Lawn Farm moated site and two ponds?

-Lawn Farm moated site and two ponds is a medieval monument located in Staffordshire, England.
+Lawn Farm moated site is a scheduled ancient monument located in Staffordshire, comprising a substantial moated enclosure with associated ponds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011060.

 Who is responsible for protecting Lawn Farm moated site and two ponds?